 I will explain here these four options and their uses.

-Destination – This is probably the most common goal.
+- Destination – This is probably the most common goal.
 This goal is activated when a certain URL is accessed.
 It can measure the purchase of a product by counting thank you pages or downloading of content.
 It’s very useful for funnel analysis.
 You can set different triggers associated with different pages, which lets you count how many users reach different funnel stages and where most of them drop out.

-Duration – This goal counts how many visitors stay over a specific time on your page.
+- Duration – This goal counts how many visitors stay over a specific time on your page.
 Especially if used with segments, it can measure their engagement level with your content.

-Pages Per Session – How many visitors have passed more than a set number of pages.
+- Pages Per Session – How many visitors have passed more than a set number of pages.
 This goal can also indicate visitor engagement.

-Event – This is the most flexible and versatile type since it allows you to set triggers for almost any condition, such as mouse clicks on a specific button, forms filled out or activations of a chat app.
+- Event – This is the most flexible and versatile type since it allows you to set triggers for almost any condition, such as mouse clicks on a specific button, forms filled out or activations of a chat app.

 You can use a combination of conditions to trigger the goal, so it’s a very refined way to extract useful info.
 Setting goals are critical for improving your campaign’s conversion.
 They might be challenging to set at first.
 Using a tag manager can save you a lot of time and the need to rely on IT guys.

 With the introduction of Google Tag Manager, tracking your visitors’ behavior became easier and faster.
 Google now offers many forms of data gathering that can be the base for your optimization attempt, in combination with other tracking programs.
 Views, filters, and goals are the basic functions to use when tracking a campaign.

 However, this is only the start.
 The combination of Tag Manager and Google Analytics allows much greater control over more complicated data gathering such as in cross-domain tracking when buyers go through more than one URL on their buying trail.
 Another great feature is GA Content Experiments, which allows you to conduct A/B testing.

 This article has covered just the basics of getting the data you need to optimize your campaign.
 Knowing how tap into Google Analytics can give you an advantage over many competitors, so it’s worth taking the time to learn it in detail.